llvm/llvm-project/lldb/docs/use/qemu-testing.rst

 * --sve option will enable AArch64 SVE mode.

-* --mte option will enable AArch64 MTE (memory tagging) mode.
+* --sme option will enable AArch64 SME mode (SME requires SVE, so this will also be enabled).

-  (can be used on its own or in addition to --sve)
+* --mte option will enable AArch64 MTE (memory tagging) mode (can be used on its own or in addition to --sve).

 **Example:** Run QEMU Arm or AArch64 system emulation using run-qemu.sh